Horizon Oil Sands

 Horizon – Planning - Past Phases

-Canadian Natural's Board of Directors sanctioned the Horizon Oil Sands Project in February 2005 and after years of planning and construction, the Horizon Oil Sands successfully and sustainably produced its first barrels of high quality, low-sulphur, 34° API, sweet synthetic crude oil (SCO) in early 2009.
+Canadian Natural's Board of Directors sanctioned the Horizon Oil Sands Project in February 2005 and after years of planning and construction, the Horizon Oil Sands successfully and sustainably produced its first barrels of high quality, low-sulphur, 34° API, sweet SCO in early 2009.
 First production of SCO was a major milestone for Canadian Natural and we were pleased with the success of the project.
 Acting as our own primary contractor on the Horizon Oil Sands, we built a core competency in executing large scale projects from the ground up and have learned a great deal from the construction and startup of Phase 1.

 Phase 1 was just the first step in value creation from this significant asset.
 A considerable amount of capital for infrastructure was included in Phase 1 in anticipation of future phases.
 These include but are not limited to, support infrastructure such as the aerodrome, buildings, shops, warehouses, camps and roads, site preparation, the piperack, coker foundations, gas and power distributions, the majority of underground piping and so on.
 Canadian Natural is positioned to leverage the benefits from our existing operation into future expansions.

 The expansions to the Horizon Oil Sands have been broken into five categories, in adopting this strategy and breaking the overall expansion into smaller, more manageable pieces Canadian Natural believes that this will lead to enhanced project and cost control.
 Phase 1 of the expansion was completed during 2009.
 This Phase included engineering and design specifications for greater production capacity, the setting of additional coker foundations, other supporting infrastructure, and the procurement of long lead equipment such as coke drums, reactors and mobile equipment.
 The current expansion has been re-profiled into five categories as follows: